Skip to Main Content

 A Tasting Menu in the Wrong Postcode

 The Modern British tasting format has spread across the country over the past decade, from destination houses like L'Enclume in Cartmel and Moor Hall in Aughton down through regional cities and, increasingly, into suburban postcodes where rent allows a kitchen more latitude.
 Rebel occupies that last category, and uses the latitude well.
-Named after the chef-owner's boyhood dog, it holds a Michelin Plate (2025), placing it in a different tier from Newcastle's ££££ end, which includes House of Tides and Solstice by Kenny Atkinson, but sharing with them an investment in technique and seasonality that separates the room from the city's more casual £££ dining.
+It is a Modern British fine dining restaurant in Newcastle upon Tyne, with a Google rating of 4.8 and an average price of about $70 per person.
+It holds a Michelin Plate (2025), placing it in a different tier from Newcastle's ££££ end, which includes House of Tides and Solstice by Kenny Atkinson, but sharing with them an investment in technique and seasonality that separates the room from the city's more casual £££ dining.

 The Menu: Texture, Familiarity, and Occasional Provocation